-It didn’t take much persuading for my boyfriend to join me on Tuesday evening.
-Living in the Jewellery Quarter, 1000 Trades is fast becoming a favourite after work hangout with its chilled vibe, quality drink selection & a soundtrack that’s always on point!
+It didn’t take much persuading for my boyfriend to join me.
+Living in the Jewellery Quarter, 1000 Trades is fast becoming our favourite after work hangout with its chilled vibe, quality drink selection & always on point soundtrack.

 The (boxed!) wine there is always fab but as I was about to bite my hand off in hunger I can’t remember which ones I tried.
 He drank the Titanic Stout & the Wild Beer Co Millionaire Stout.
 Both got good reviews but the Millionaire Stout was the stand out favourite, with rich decadent flavours of chocolate and salted caramel.